„Scapes I“ presents pictures of three-dimensional sculptures of previously two-dimensional photo-

 Sometimes the motives can be retraced in these „landscapes“ while others leave this

-information to the imagination.
+information to imagination.
 This makes these works an entry point to discover and recognize

 appreciation for nature and one‘s own position within, in very individual ways.

-This body of work is inspired by geology, particularly its sedimentary layers and fossils, and their
+This body of work is inspired by geology, particularly its sedimentary layers, fossils, and their

-Redouté‘s botanical illustrations, modern scientific documentation and archive images as well as
+imaginary meta-information.
+Modern scientific documentation, archive images as well as